 Richard Fair.
-We entered into an Employment Agreement with Mr. Fair in January 2017 that governs the terms of his employment with us.
-Under the Employment Agreement, Mr. Fair was initially entitled to an annual base salary of \$535,000, which was most recently increased to \$584,582 effective as of January 2020.
-Mr. Fair is also eligible to receive an annual target performance bonus of up to 55% of his base salary, which was increased from 50% for fiscal years 2019 and 2020, as determined by the Compensation Committee.
-Pursuant to the Employment Agreement, in January 2017, we granted Mr. Fair an option to purchase 50,000 shares of the Company's common stock, with an exercise price equal to \$118.70, which will vest over a four-year period, subject to Mr. Fair's continued service with us.
+We entered into an employment agreement with Mr. Fair in January 2017 that governs the terms of his employment with us.
+Under the employment agreement, Mr. Fair was initially entitled to an annual base salary of \$535,000, which was most recently increased to \$602,147 effective as of February 2021.
+Pursuant to his employment agreement, Mr. Fair was also eligible to receive an annual target performance bonus of up to 50% of his base salary, which was subsequently increased to 55% of his base salary commencing with fiscal year 2018, as determined by the Compensation Committee.
+Pursuant to the employment agreement, in January 2017, we granted Mr. Fair an option to purchase 50,000 shares of the Company's common stock, with an exercise price equal to \$118.70, which vested over a four-year period.
 In addition, Mr. Fair was entitled to a one-time cash signing bonus of \$300,000.
-The Employment Agreement also provides that Mr. Fair is eligible to receive certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+The employment agreement also provides that Mr. Fair is eligible to receive certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."